Preheat oven to 400°F (200°C). Grease a 9-inch springform pan.

 In a large bowl, whisk together the egg, milk, yogurt, and oil.
 Gradually add the flour mixture, mixing just until combined.

-Set aside 1/4 cup of blueberries.
+Set aside about 1/4 cup of blueberries.
 Toss the remaining blueberries with 1 tablespoon of flour, and gently fold them into the batter.

 Transfer the batter to the prepared pan, and spread evenly.
 Sprinkle the reserved blueberries over the top of the batter.